 Don’t make the mistake of thinking that you’re too young to plan for retirement, or that you’ll make up the difference when you earn more later on.
 Young people have a lot to gain by saving early because compounding allows your account to mushroom over time.
 Getting a head start means you can amass a fortune on far less than someone who starts later in life.
 In other words, postponing retirement contributions is expensive.

-- Auto: Consider raising your liability coverage if it isn’t enough to protect the total of all your assets (such as your home, cars, and non-retirement investments) from a potential lawsuit.
+Consider raising your liability coverage if it isn’t enough to protect the total of all your assets (such as your home, cars and non-retirement investments) from a potential lawsuit.
 Also, raising your deductible lowers your annual premium.
 Just make sure you have enough savings to cover the deductible if you make a claim.

-- Home: Take an inventory of your belongings and consider what additional coverage you may need so you don’t come up short if you’re the victim of a theft, natural disaster, or lawsuit.
+Take an inventory of your belongings and consider what additional coverage you may need so you don’t come up short if you’re the victim of a theft, natural disaster or lawsuit.
 Remember that home insurance doesn’t cover damage from certain natural disasters, including floods and earthquakes.

-- Renters: Your landlord’s insurance never covers your personal belongings or liability.
-That means every renter should have a renter’s policy that protects you from a natural disaster, theft, or lawsuit.
+Your landlord’s insurance never covers your personal belongings or liability.
+That means every renter should have a renter’s policy that protects you from a natural disaster, theft or lawsuit.

-- Life: Consider how loved-ones would pay bills, cover future education expenses, and maintain their current lifestyle without you.
+Consider how loved-ones would pay bills, cover future education expenses and maintain their current lifestyle without you.
 If you have a young family, a general rule of thumb is to have life insurance in an amount equal to ten times your annual income.

 There are a few critical legal documents that everyone should have in order to make your wishes clearly known.
 Once created, update the following each year.